-The properties are located throughout King County.
-In order to better keep track of the six year inspection requirement, these major industrial parcels have now been broken down into neighborhoods.
+The properties are located throughout King County and were segmented into neighborhoods to track the six-year inspection requirement with ease.
 The majority of the properties are centrally located within the Duwamish Manufacturing Industrial Center - often referred to as SODO.